afeins19/obsdian/(462) Data Structures/Assignment 6 (Grraphs).md

 ```
 prims works by selecting a starting node and then visiting that nodes' neighbors.
 When a neighbor is visited.
 We add its neighbors to the frontier and then treat the collection of nodes as a single "node".
 We then add each of this "nodes" neighbors to the frontier (neighbors of the outer most nodes of our graph that have been visited so far).

+### Time Complexity
+$$O((E+V)logE)$$

+this is achievable with a min-heap.
+Unfortunately, my implementation does not use a prioritization technique so it may visit more nodes than needed.
+My Algorithm seems to be running at O(VE) as i may end up needing to check all vertices.

 ### Dijkstras Algorithm
 ```python
 def mst_djikstras(self, start_node=None):